Table of contents

 Accuracy and reliability

-These estimates are subject to a margin of error as they are based on survey data.
+A strength of the PIPR is that it is constructed using large administrative data sources.
+Annually the Valuation Office Agency and the devolved administrations collect over 450,000 private rents prices in England, 30,000 in Wales, 40,000 in Scotland, and over 10,000 in Northern Ireland.
+Income estimates are subject to a margin of error as they are based on survey data.
 There are limitations with both the rent and income data sources and therefore the data should be treated as indicative of rental affordability.
+It is not possible to say if differences between estimates are statistically significant because of the complex design of the Family Resources Survey (FRS) sample.

-The coronavirus (COVID-19) pandemic impacted the response rate to the FRS in 2021, with roughly half the usual number of households responding and even fewer private rental households.
+The coronavirus (COVID-19) pandemic affected the response rate to the FRS in 2021, with roughly half the usual number of households responding and even fewer private rental households.
 We use statistical techniques such as weighting to partially compensate for this, however, there is more uncertainty around the 2021 income values than in previous years.
+In 2022, response rates have partially recovered.

 Coherence and comparability